lyteword/kjv/1-john/chapter-3.md

 <sup>11</sup> For this is the message that ye heard from the beginning, that we should love one another.

-<sup>12</sup> Not as Cain, who was of that wicked one, and slew his brother.
+<sup>12</sup> Not as Cain, *who* was of that wicked one, and slew his brother.
 And wherefore slew he him?
 Because his own works were evil, and his brother’s righteous.

 <sup>13</sup> Marvel not, my brethren, if the world hate you.

 <sup>14</sup> We know that we have passed from death unto life, because we love the brethren.
-He that loveth not his brother abideth in death.
+He that loveth not *his* brother abideth in death.

 <sup>15</sup> Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.

-<sup>16</sup> Hereby perceive we the love  of God, because he laid down his life for us: and we ought to lay down our lives for the brethren.
+<sup>16</sup> Hereby perceive we the love **, because he laid down his life for us: and we ought to lay down *our* lives for the brethren.

-<sup>17</sup> But whoso hath this world’s good, and seeth his brother have need, and shutteth up his bowels of compassion from him, how dwelleth the love of God in him?
+<sup>17</sup> But whoso hath this world’s good, and seeth his brother have need, and shutteth up his bowels *of compassion* from him, how dwelleth the love of God in him?

 <sup>18</sup> My little children, let us not love in word, neither in tongue; but in deed and in truth.